-Hold down the STOP key then press the key to cycle through the four preset input-to-track routing combinations.
+Hold down the STOP key then press the well key to cycle through the six preset input-to-track routing combinations.
 These presets are factory set and cannot be changed.
-The last three preset selections are CustomRoute options.
+The last three preset selections are CUSTOMROUTE options.
 Press the EDIT soft key to enter the custom routing menu.
 Custom routing allows any input to be assigned to any record track.
 In the menu, highlighted input and track combination are displayed in white text.
-The two inputs are shown on the left; the two record tracks are shown on the right.
+The four inputs are shown on the left; the four record tracks are shown on the right.

-To assign custom input routing:
+To assign custom input routings:

-1. Press the www input key until InputRouting is displayed in the LCD display.
+1. Press the input key until INPUTROUTING is displayed on the LCD display.

-- 2. Press the EDIT soft button (()) and scroll to the appropriate input screen. - Using either the Rotary Switch or the up and down arrows, navigate to desired input-to-track combinations. - 4.
+- 2. Press the EDIT soft button ((\)) and scroll to the appropriate input screen. - 3.
+Using either the Rotary Switch or the up and down arrows, navigate to desired input-to-track combinations. - 4.
 When a chosen pairing is highlighted press either the ASSIGN soft key or the Rotary Switch to assign the combination.
 Assigned tracks are noted on the screen by the addition of an arrow pointing to the record track.
 The LED routing matrix will also show a flashing blue LED for the currently selected input-to-track combination. - 5.
-Once a track is assigned move to the next input-to-track combination desired. - To remove an input-to-track combination assignment, navigate that combination and press the UNASSIGN soft key. - 7.
+Once a track is assigned move to the next input-to-track combination desired. - To remove an input-to-track combination assignment, navigate that combination and press the UNASSIGN soft key or Rotary Switch. - 7.
 Exit and complete the assignment by pressing the check mark soft key.